The Quantum Circuit

 Parameters

-gate (Optional[Type[Gate]]) – The gate for which we want to know its occurrence in this circuit.
+gate (Optional[Type[Gate]]) – The gate whose occurrence we want to determine in this circuit.

 Returns

-The number of gates (eventually of a specific type) contained in the circuit.
+The number of gates (of a specific type) contained in the circuit.

 Return type